nicholaswilde/recipes/docs/sauces-and-dressings/crème-anglaise.md

 ### Step 2

-In a medium bowl, whisk the egg yolks and granulated sugar together until pale to blanch it an get some type of a paste.
+In a medium bowl, whisk the egg yolks and granulated sugar together until pale to blanch it and get some type of a paste.
 Pour some the warm milk through a sieve into the mixture, whisking gently and continuously.
 Pour the rest of the milk into the mixture and whisk.
 Sieve into a clean, heavy-based pan and cook over a very low heat.